nina-prog/cis-retail-web/README.md

 # Crisis Information System for Retail Customers
+This programming project aims to develop an information system to address the challenges faced by retail systems during pandemics, such as the current COVID-19 crisis.
+The project recognizes that pandemic regulations can weaken the economy and create panic buying behaviors, leading to shortages and overcrowded stores.
+The goal is to provide a solution that enables retail stores to efficiently distribute scarce goods and empowers customers with relevant information, including inventory levels, restricted opening hours, and product limitations.
+By developing this information system, the project aims to support retail systems in handling high demand, ensuring safety standards, and improving overall efficiency during pandemic situations.
+The practical course paper outlines the development and implementation of this information system.

+## Project Structure
 Backend is located at 'cis-retail-web/PRIS (master), also on backend branch
 Frontend is located at 'cis-retail-web/pris-frontend (master), also on frontend branch